-For this post, what we have here are two 18V drill/driver kits from Bosch.
-But before we proceed with laying down and comparing the specifics of these two, let’s first discuss what a drill/driver is to make sure you’re eyeing the correct power tool to use.
+For this post, what we have here are two 18V drill or driver kits from Bosch.
+But before we proceed with laying down and comparing the specifics of these two, let’s first discuss what a drill and driver is to make sure you’re eyeing the correct power tool to use.

-Usually, a drill/driver is confused with an impact driver, and it is pretty understandable why.
+Usually, a drill or impact driver is confused with an impact driver, and it is pretty understandable why.
 You see, an impact driver is great for driving and loosening screws because of its high-torque output.
 However, it won’t really be useful for drilling holes.

-Drill/drivers, on the other hand, offer such versatility.
+Drill & drivers, on the other hand, offer such versatility.
 Usually, it offers both high-torque and high-speed settings that allow you to not just drill through wood and other similar materials, but also to drive screws.
-With a drill/driver on-hand, you can do various general household repairs and projects conveniently.
+With a drill on-hand, you can do various general household repairs and projects conveniently.